 Vertigo - positional - aftercare; Benign paroxysmal positional vertigo - aftercare; BPPV - aftercare; Dizziness - positional vertigo

 Millar JL, Schubert MC, Shepard NT.
-Vestibular and balance rehabilitation.
+Vestibular and balance rehabilitation: program essentials.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
-Cummings Otolaryngology: Head & Neck Surgery.
+Cummings Otolaryngology: Head and Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 168.